Tracy Seeley Center for Teaching Excellence (CTE)

 - Presenting opportunities for faculty to enhance and enrich their teaching practice

 When developing new activities, or resources, we always keep in mind the following principles:

 - We foster conversation among faculty across disciplines, across schools, and at all stages of their careers.

 - Participation is voluntary.

 - Participation is confidential.
 We do not report faculty participation in CTE programs to any administrators.
 We will provide documentation to any faculty member who requests it.

 - The Center does not evaluate teaching for the purposes of tenure and promotion.

 - The Center evolves to meet real faculty needs.

-The CTE is run by a small group of faculty and staff.
-Critical to our success is the Steering Committee that provides feedback and helps initiate new programming.
-We are currently composed of two Co-Directors and a Program Assistant.
+The CTE is run by a small group of faculty and staff, currently composed of two co-directors and a program assistant.
+Critical to CTE's success is our Steering Committee, which provides feedback and helps initiate new programming.

 College of Arts and Sciences, Communication Studies